 In an ideal world the best mint tea would be made from fresh mint leaves growing in your own herb garden.
-That way we could have mint tea from fresh mint.
+That way we could all have the best mint tea from fresh mint.

 However, it’s not an ideal world so most of us have to settle for mint tea that is commercially available.
 This opens up a wide range of options.